pnp/teams-dev-samples/samples/bot-openai-tfl-status/README.md

     func --version
     ```

+* If you are running PowerShell, ensure that scripts are allowed to run:

+    ```powershell
+    Set-ExecutionPolicy Unrestricted
+    ```

 * [ngrok](https://ngrok.com/) - Although a free account will work with this sample, the tunnel subdomain will change each time you run ngrok, requiring a change to the Azure Bot messaging endpoint and the Teams app manifest.
 A paid account with a permanent subdomain is recommended.

 OR